taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [LangChain-Tutorials](https://github.com/sugarforever/langchain-tutorials) - I am quite curious about the stream-like output of ChatGPT.
 I put in a lot of effort and built an implementation based on Python LangChain, which covers asynchronous stream-like output for both the console and Web3 applications.
 I still need to delve deeper into Python asynchronous programming. 🧐 Here is the code: 👇 Video sharing: 👇 bilibili: #LangChain #ChatGPT #OpenAI
  * [chat-efficient](https://github.com/coefficientsystems/chat-efficient) - DIY ChatGPT using Streamlit, LangChain and open-source LLMs
  * [gpt-producer](https://github.com/juankysoriano/gpt-producer) - Introducing "GPT-Producer"Bring your Digital Piano, your @OpenAI API key, and your #GPU and become an artist! #musicgen #audiocraft #gpt  @LangChainAI @MetaAI for the tools that made this possible!
+ * [MedicalGPT](https://github.com/shibing624/medicalgpt) - MedicalGPT: Training Your Own Medical GPT Model with ChatGPT Training Pipeline. 训练医疗大模型，实现包括二次预训练、有监督微调、奖励建模、强化学习训练。
+ * [rag-stack](https://github.com/psychic-api/rag-stack) - 🤖 Deploy a private ChatGPT alternative hosted within your VPC. 🔮 Connect it to your organization's knowledge base and use it as a corporate oracle.
+Supports open-source LLMs like Llama 2, Falcon, and GPT4All.
+ * [opencompass](https://github.com/internlm/opencompass) - OpenCompass is an LLM evaluation platform, supporting a wide range of models (LLaMA, LLaMa2, ChatGLM2, ChatGPT, Claude, etc) over 50+ datasets.

 |Name|GitHub Stars|Language|License|